adulau/the-art-of-pivoting/book/README.md

 Used correctly, dom-hash enables analysts to pivot across infrastructure that would otherwise appear unrelated, reinforcing the central theme of this book: meaningful intelligence often emerges not from perfect indicators, but from simple signals applied creatively and in combination.

+### Favicons: Visual Artifacts as Infrastructure Fingerprints

+Favicons are small icons associated with websites, typically served as part of a site’s static assets.
+They are designed purely for user experience and branding, not for security or identification.
+Precisely because of this, favicons have become a surprisingly effective and durable data point for infrastructure correlation in threat intelligence.

+In many malicious ecosystems—phishing kits, scam portals, ransomware leak sites, underground marketplaces—favicons are copied verbatim across deployments.
+While operators frequently rotate domains, IP addresses, certificates, and even page content, favicons are often reused without modification, making them a reliable pivot point across otherwise fragmented infrastructure.

+#### Why Favicons Matter

+Favicons occupy a unique position among web artifacts:

+- They are rarely customized per deployment.
+- They are usually embedded early in development and forgotten.
+- They persist across clear-web and Tor or I2P deployments.
+- They are commonly reused across campaigns and time.

+Threat actors tend to focus their evasion efforts on elements they perceive as indicators—domains, IPs, certificates, or payloads—while treating favicons as benign design assets.
+This operational blind spot turns favicons into durable fingerprints.

+#### Favicon Hashing as a Correlation Primitive

+The most common way to operationalize favicons is by hashing their binary content and using that hash as a correlation key.
+In practice, non-cryptographic hashes such as MurmurHash3 (MMH3) are frequently used because they are fast, widely implemented, and sufficient for clustering purposes.

+While MMH3 is not collision-resistant and is unsuitable for security guarantees, this is largely irrelevant in the context of pivoting.
+The goal is not uniqueness, but **repeatability**: the same favicon reused across infrastructures will reliably produce the same hash.

+This makes favicon hashes particularly effective for:

+- Linking phishing sites derived from the same kit
+- Correlating Tor hidden services with clear-web infrastructure
+- Identifying cloned scam or fraud portals
+- Discovering reused administrative panels or staging servers

+#### Composite Correlation with Favicons

+Favicons are rarely used in isolation.
+Their true value emerges when combined with other data points:

+- A shared favicon hash and identical DOM structure
+- A favicon hash combined with similar HTTP headers
+- A reused favicon across domains sharing analytics identifiers
+- A favicon hash linking infrastructure across different hosting providers

+In composite correlation, favicons often act as the initial pivot that reveals a broader cluster, which can then be refined using stronger or more contextual indicators.

+#### Noise, Collisions, and Interpretation

+Like all uncommon data points, favicon correlation is not immune to noise.

+- Popular frameworks or widely used templates may share default favicons.
+- Collision-prone hashing algorithms can group unrelated icons.
+- High-cardinality favicon hashes may indicate generic assets rather than operator reuse.

+However, these limitations are manageable.
+High-volume correlations are themselves a signal that a favicon is likely generic and should be deprioritized.
+Conversely, low-volume or thematically consistent reuse significantly increases investigative value.

+Importantly, even deliberate attempts to evade favicon-based correlation—such as modifying or randomizing icons—can introduce new patterns worth tracking, especially when changes are inconsistent across deployments.

+#### Beyond Favicons: Related Visual and Static Assets

+Favicons illustrate a broader class of **static visual and resource-based data points** that are often overlooked:

+- Logos and embedded images
+- CSS files, layout assets and properties
+- JavaScript bundles reused across deployments
+- Icon fonts and UI components

+These artifacts share similar properties: they are operationally neglected, inexpensive to reuse, and rarely treated as indicators by adversaries.
+When extracted, hashed, and correlated, they provide additional pivot opportunities that complement favicons and DOM-based techniques.

+#### Positioning Favicons Among Uncommon Data Points

+Favicons are a textbook example of how low-entropy, non-obvious artifacts can outperform traditional indicators in real investigations.
+Their strength lies not in cryptographic assurance, but in adversarial oversight and operational reuse.

+When used as part of a broader pivoting strategy—combined with structural, temporal, and contextual data—favicons remain one of the most effective and accessible uncommon data points available to analysts.
+They reinforce a recurring lesson of pivot-based analysis: intelligence value often comes from what attackers ignore, not from what they try to protect.

 ## Validating Correlation: Signal or Noise?